tango-controls/tango-doc/source/administration/services/hdbpp/hdb++-design-guidelines.rst

 faulty in the archiving engine and the error description stored.
 In case the archiving was suspended due to error, it is automatically resumed when good data is available again.
 The quality factor of the attribute is also stored into the historical database.
-One or more alarms could be configured in the Alarm System to asynchronously inform about the status of the archiving device server.
+One or more alarms can be configured in the Alarm System to asynchronously inform about the status of the archiving devices.

-Some of the attribute configuration parameters, such as *display-unit*, *format-string* and *label* will also be available in the and updated by means of the attribute configuration change event.
+Some of the attribute configuration parameters, such as *display-unit*, *format-string* and *label* will also be available in the archive back-end and updated by means of the attribute configuration change event.

-A mechanism to specify per-attribute archiving strategies, called context, has been defined ad added to the .
+A mechanism to specify per-attribute archiving strategies, called context, has been defined ad added to the EventSubscriber.
 The syntax of the AttributeList Property has been modified to support a *name=value* syntax for the context, except for the Attribute name; fields are separated by semicolon.
 Keeping the current syntax for the attribute